BROADACRES16xFS17MAP/Broad-Acres-16x-Australian-Map/README.md

 10. Please have a good read in this github to see if someone else has already asked the same question./ This will prevent multiple same posts and you can get your answer quicker.

+11. There will be no support via the Broad Acres Facebook.
+We all have personal lives and no PM's or face book posts for support will be answered.
+They will be deleted and that person may be blocked.

 11. Have fun and play hard.